Mateusz-Grzelinski/kuba-notes/README.md

 Please use [Issues](https://github.com/Mateusz-Grzelinski/kuba-notes/issues) for new requests.

+- [ ] add descriptio field
+  - [ ] show on hoover description by default (if missing show partial link)
 - [ ] show "Go to" button on object hover
   - [x] basic implmentation
 - [ ] ctrl click to add new text object